-Also known as norepinephrine, it is one of the main neurotransmitters in the sympathetic nervous system.
+Also known as norepinephrine, it is one of the primary neurotransmitters in the sympathetic nervous system.

-It increases the heart rate, increases blood pressure, dilates the bronchi, dilates the pupils, increases the contractility of the heart muscle, inhibits salivation and urination, and decreases blood flow to the digestive system.
+It increases the heart rate, increases blood pressure, dilates the bronchi, dilates the pupils, increases the heart muscle contractility, inhibits salivation and urination, and decreases blood flow to the digestive system.

-It also increases blood flow to skeletal muscles, promotes glycogenolysis, gluconeogenesis, and lipolysis, increases mental alertness, and many other effects.
+It also increases blood flow to skeletal muscles and promotes glycogenolysis, gluconeogenesis, lipolysis, mental alertness, and many other effects.

-Concentrate for solution for infusion of Noradrenaline or Norepinephrine in a 1 mg / ml.
+Concentrate for solution for infusion of Noradrenaline or Norepinephrine a 1 mg/ml.

 Indications of norepinephrine